readyready15728/misc/grail-lords-notes.md

   - "All animals are produced by the town’s breeding program.
 Seekers can improve their Animal Attitude Skills by helping the town with their Breeding Program in the Labor Hall in exchange for a wage."
+  - Putting things on sale is done at your residence.
+- Accelerated healing can be done at the Town Hospital, using your own stamina, money, or Grail tokens.
+Healing potions also work.